leoxparedes/cs635-module-4-assignment/README.md

 ```

 # Getting Started with the Refactored Banking System
-To use this banking system, run 'main.py' under the 'src' folder.
+To use this banking system, run 'main.py' under the 'src' folder by using the command at the top level: python -m src.main

 # How To Run Tests
 The refactored repository uses Pytest for unit testing.
 There are a total of 9 tests between database tests, models tests, and service tests.
 All tests can be found under the "tests" folder in the repository.